 The ad valorem tax lien is subordinate to survivor's allowance, funeral expenses, or expenses of last illness of a decedent made against the estate.

-The ad valorem tax lien is subordinate to a restrictive covenant running with the land, other than a restrictive covenant in favor of a property owner's association recorded before January 1 of the year the tax lien arose, and is subordinate to an easement recorded before January 1 of the year the tax lien arose.
+The ad valorem tax lien is subordinate to a restrictive covenant running with the land or to an easement recorded before January 1 of the year the tax lien arose.
 Tex.
 Tax Code § 32.05.